-According to our real-world practice, we firmly believe that top-1 accuracy should outweigh top-5 accuracy in food recognition regardless of whether we allow users to further select from a candidate category set.
-Hence, we introduce the \scl mechanism into \model to reduce the disturbing influence exerted by similar yet incorrect categories, providing excellent gain in top-1 accuracy.
+According to our real-world practice, we firmly believe that top-1 accuracy should outweigh top-5 accuracy in food recognition regardless of whether we allow users to select further from a candidate category set or not.
+Hence, we introduce the \scl mechanism into \model to reduce the disturbing influence exerted by similar yet incorrect categories, providing excellent performance gain in top-1 accuracy.

-\textbf{Edge Computing.} In healthcare-oriented applications, there are certain scenarios where users' data cannot be processed in a centralized manner, e.g., users are not willing to upload their food photos or share their nutrition intake information for privacy concerns.
+\textbf{Edge Computing.} In healthcare-oriented applications, there are certain scenarios where users' data cannot be processed in a centralized manner, e.g., users are not willing to upload their food photos or share their nutrient intake information for privacy concerns.
 This requires the computation involved in food recognition to be performed on edge devices, such as mobile phones, which is thus affected by the computing capacity and space limitation of the devices.
 Under such scenarios, more lightweight models are preferred as the Encoder Module of \model.
-For instance, MobileNetV2 exhibits a prominent advantage of parameter number being one magnitude smaller than other models, at the expense of accuracy decreasing from $78.87\%$ (by EfficientNetV2 with \scl) to $70.55\%$.
+For instance, MobileNetV2 exhibits a prominent advantage of parameter number being one magnitude smaller than other models, at the expense of top-1 accuracy decreasing from $78.87\%$ (by EfficientNetV2 with \scl) to $70.55\%$.